tetraminus/RiskOfRelics/README.md

 # RISK OF RELICS

 A mod that adds relics and mechanics from Risk of Rain 2 into slay the spire. leave any new item suggestions in the comments.
 Looking for balancing suggestions too, I'm open.
-I plan to have every single item(excepting things like the artifact key) implimented, but that will take a while.
+I plan to have every single item(excepting things like the artifact key) implemented, but that will take a while.

 Install on steam workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2826958891